hoswaymolina/hoswaymolina.github.io/mathprojects/highlow.md

-# How Likely are you to win a game of "Highlow"?
+# What are Your Chances of Winning Highlow?

 <img src="/images/highlow/pancakebot.jpg?raw=true"/>